kathir98/Macchanger/README.md

 # Macchanger

 Mac address aka hardware address can be changed for Anonymity in the internet.
-It can be easily changed in linux distros.

 ## What it contains?